confooshius/Social-Media-MS-AAI/README.md

 https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being

 Our goal is to analyze what effects if any social media has on our emotions through metrics inherent to social media usage.
-Metrics like likes per day, amount of time spent on social media, and more.
+Metrics such as Likes Per Day, amount of time spent on social media, and more.

 Partner(s)/Contributor(s)
 • Gurleen Virk